-In many ways, the medical system we experience in America is broken.
-Conventional medicine is effective for infections, trauma, medical emergencies, and acute diseases.
-However, because treatment consists of diagnosing the symptom and then prescribing a corresponding medication or recommending surgery, this approach fails millions of people each year, especially those with chronic diseases.
-Many doctors see each patient for less than 15 minutes and often patients have little understanding about the condition they have or why it is happening.
-This can be incredibly discouraging, especially if you are one of the many who has been shuffled from specialist to specialist and eventually just been given methods for pain management without any hope of a cure.
-Our current system leaves doctors exhausted and unfulfilled in their professions and produces patients who are not on the road to recovery or living healthier, more energetic and happy lives.
-There is a better way for our nation to practice medicine that supports the doctor and allows the patient to achieve optimal health, and it’s called Integrative & Functional Medicine.
+In many ways, our medical system in America is broken.
+Referred to as conventional medicine, it is definitely effective for infections, trauma, medical emergencies, and acute diseases.
+However, because conventional treatment focuses on diagnosing the symptom and then prescribing a corresponding medication or recommending surgery, this approach fails millions of people each year, especially those with chronic diseases.
+Early in my career, like many other doctors, I spent less than 15 minutes with each patient.
+This leaves little time for understanding about the condition they have or why it is happening.
+This was incredibly discouraging, for me as the doctor.
+Even more so as a patient, especially if you are one of the many who have been shuffled from specialist to specialist and eventually treated with pain management, without any hope of a cure.
+I was reminded of this when I recently saw a 14-year-old girl who had seen 50 doctors in the past year.
+Our current system leaves doctors exhausted and unfulfilled in their professions and produces patients who are frustrated and at a dead-end health journey.
+The good news is that I am here to tell you that there is a better way.
+It’s called Integrative & Functional Medicine and it empowers the doctor and allows the patient to achieve optimal health.
+I am excited to share more about it with you.

 Alternatively, if you were a patient of a functional medicine practitioner at Temecula Center for Integrative Medicine, you would be asked a myriad of questions leading to an in-depth discussion about many areas, including your family history as well as your individual history.
 Some of the areas your doctor would focus on are systems of your body, toxic load, genetics, your individual environment, gut function, cardiovascular history, diet and nutrition, what environmental toxins you may have been exposed to, what drugs and supplements you are taking, and your menstrual history if you are female.
-All of these questions assist us in truly understanding possible causes of your headache and allow us to begin to formulate a hypothesis about the underlying cause.
-Could it be that the cause is related to food or environmental sensitivities or allergies, or from an imbalance of the microbiome (all the bacteria and other things that live and interact in the gut)?
-Could it result from stress over an overwhelming divorce or job?
-Perhaps the cause is systemic inflammation leading to an elevation in blood pressure in addition to environmental toxins which lead to negative effects on the neurological system in the brain?
-After discussing these things, a thorough, yet focused, exam pertaining to probable underlying causes leading to the headache would be performed.
-The treatment would then be focused on the underlying cause in order to prevent your headache from returning or leading to worsening health problems.
+We can then begin to formulate a hypothesis about the underlying cause.
+Could the cause be related to food or environmental sensitivities, or an imbalance of the microbiome (all the bacteria and other things that live and interact in the gut)?
+Could it result from stress from an overwhelming divorce or job?
+Perhaps the cause is systemic inflammation from environmental toxins triggering negative effects on the brain?
+After a thorough, yet focused, exam, treatment focused on the underlying cause would be targeted to prevent your headache from returning and to improve your overall health.

-A Systematic, Holistic, and Individual Approach Toward a Healthier You
+A Holistic, Systematic and Personalized Approach Toward a Healthier You

-As you can see, functional medicine is a fundamentally different approach from the treatment you often receive when going to see a conventional medical doctor, and this is why it has gained popularity.
-In functional medicine, you will not be moved around from specialist to specialist.
-You will not be prescribed dangerous, addictive medication.
+Functional medicine is a fundamentally different approach from the treatment you typically receive when seeing a conventional doctor.
+This is why it has gained popularity.
+With functional medicine, you will not be referred from specialist to specialist.
+You will not be prescribed unnecessary, potentially dangerous, and possibly addictive medication.
 You will not be treated as just another person with a similar disease or symptom.

 Functional medicine practitioners believe that each patient has a unique and individual bodily ecosystem that is affected by a particular genetic, environmental, and psychological history.
 Due to this basic belief, functional medicine is patient-centered by design.
-It is a holistic approach because it addresses the needs of the entire person, rather than simply trying to treat symptoms of diseases.
-Each treatment plan is tailored to you as an individual, which requires an in depth look into your medical history.
-Understanding the complex web of interactions in the body, as well as the individuality of each patient, means that functional medicine practitioners will consider both Western and alternative medicine approaches when making a patient care plan.
+Each treatment plan is tailored to you as an individual, which requires an in-depth look into your medical history.
+Understanding the complex web of interactions in the body, as well as the individuality of each patient, means that functional medicine practitioners will consider the best-personalized health approaches when making a patient care plan.
 This allows for patients with complex or chronic conditions to receive effective care that conventional medicine has not been able to provide.
-Additionally, functional medicine always aims to prevent potential problems by recognizing the earliest stages of disease development, when intervention has the greatest impact.
+Additionally, functional medicine is focused on disease prevention.

 More than anything, functional medicine relies on the belief that the body has incredible capacities for healing.
 When healthy, the human body’s own systems can prevent disease, self-regulate, and restore themselves.
 The intent of functional medicine is to tap into and utilize these natural mechanisms for health and healing so that your body can be brought back into its vital balance.

-Patients love that functional medicine teaches you how to listen to and partner with your body.
-Instead of treating it like a problem, functional medicine facilitates a relationship with your body that allows you to tap into the sources of healing and renewal that your body already holds.
-This includes education about day to day living that supports you in maintaining a healthy lifestyle.
+Our patients love that through a functional medicine approach they learn how to listen to and partner with their body.
 Despite chronic stress, sedentary lifestyles, and environmental toxins all around us, functional medicine works with you to restore healthy functioning in a body that is made to do exactly that.
 It moves away from a disease-focused approach to build a strategy for lifelong health and thriving.
-This individualized, scientific, and systematic method combines the best that each approach has to offer in order to truly partner with you towards health.
+Our approach becomes more about obtaining optimal health by improving overall function rather than simply looking at health as the absence of disease and medications.

 Dr. Lundquist is Board Certified in Family Medicine with ABFM and he is sub-specialized with the American Board of Integrative Medicine (ABoIM).
 He has also has received a certification from the American Board of Integrative and Holistic Medicine (ABIHM).